-Exclusive: Boeing 2016 internal messages suggest employees may have misled FAA on 737 MAX - sources
+Boeing 2016 internal messages suggest employees may have misled FAA on 737 MAX: sources

 The FAA reiterated that it is “following a thorough process, not a prescribed timeline, for returning the Boeing 737 MAX to passenger service.
 The agency will lift the grounding order only after we have determined the aircraft is safe.”

-Earlier this week, Southwest Airlines Co (LUV.N) delayed the return of the plane to its schedule until February.
+Earlier this week, Southwest Airlines Co (LUV.N) delayed the return of the plane to its flight schedule until February.

 Separately, the U.S. Senate Commerce Committee confirmed it will question Muilenburg at an Oct.
 29 hearing, one day before a House of Representatives panel is scheduled to question him.